paramraghavan/beginners-py-learn/README.md

 TypeError: Can't instantiate abstract class Toast with abstract methods make_bread
 </pre>

-- You can see we can’t implement Toast class without implementing the make_bread method.
+- You can see we can’t instantiate Toast class without implementing the make_bread method.
 <pre>
 from abc import ABC, abstractmethod class Flour(ABC):